icholy/ttygif/README.md

-ttygif converts ttyrec files to gifs.
+ttygif converts a ttyrec file into gif files.
+It's a stripped down version of ttyplay which called `import` on every frame.

 **Installation:**